Skip to main content

 Residency Permit

-If a worker is coming to Ireland from outside the EU and Switzerland and wishes to stay for over 90 days, they must apply for an immigration permission and register it once it is granted.
-An Irish Residence Permit shows that an individual is legally in the State.
+If a worker is coming to Ireland from outside the EU, UK and Switzerland and wishes to stay for more than 90 days, they must register their immigration permission once it is granted.
+An Irish Residence Permit shows that an individual is legally resident in the State.

 Work Permit validity